 The left fiber holding block is connected to the same motorized stage as is used in our linear proof testers and includes a load cell that allows the system to internally monitor the tension applied to the fiber during the cleave process.
-The position of this holding block can be adjusted prior to cleaving by entering the desired position, with micron-level precision, into the tablet controller (display units are in millimeters).
+The position of this holding block can be adjusted prior to cleaving by entering the desired position, with micron-level precision, into the controller (display units are in millimeters).

-The tablet included with each cleaver allows the parameters of the cleave process to be precisely controlled.
+The controller included with each cleaver allows the parameters of the cleave process to be precisely controlled.
 Adjustable settings include the fiber tension, rotation angle, velocity at which the tension and torsion are applied to the fiber, how quickly the scribe approaches the fiber, and fiber diameter.
-A cleave angle calculator, included in the LDC401A tablet, provides an estimate of cleave parameters that can be refined by the user.
-The tablet is shipped preloaded with ten files for common cleave parameters.
-See the Tablet Controller tab for details.
+A cleave angle calculator, included in the LDC401A controller, provides an estimate of cleave parameters that can be refined by the user.
+The controller is shipped preloaded with ten files for common cleave parameters.
+See the Controller tab for details.

-Once the desired cleave parameters are set and loaded into the cleaver, the tablet can be removed and the cleaving process initiated by pressing the blue button on the top of the unit.
+Once the desired cleave parameters are set and loaded into the cleaver, the controller can be removed and the cleaving process initiated by pressing the blue button on the top of the unit.
 For manufacturing environments with multiple cleaving stations, this feature streamlines the production process by allowing the same cleave parameters to be easily loaded into multiple LDC401 cleavers.

 These cleavers use fiber holding blocks that are compatible with the FPS300 Stripping and Cleaning Station, LFS4100 Fiber Splicer, GPX3000 Glass Fiber Processing Stations, and GPX4000LZ CO2 Laser Glass Processor, allowing fiber to be moved easily between systems.
 Fiber Holder Inserts are available below in a variety of sizes and must be purchased separately.
 Nylon-tipped setscrews are used to secure the inserts in the fiber holding blocks; replacement 2-56, 1/8" long SS2SN013 setscrews are available in packs of 10.
 A selection guide is provide on the Fiber Holder Inserts tab to aid in determining which inserts are appropriate for the fiber to be cleaved and to show how inserts are installed in the unit.